South Carolina Truck Accident Lawyers

 Motor vehicle accidents are also a major cause of traumatic brain injuries, which, similar to spinal cord injuries, have severe long-term effects on patients.
 The Centers for Disease Control and Prevention holds motor vehicle accidents as causing 17.3 percent of traumatic brain injuries annually, and that among all age groups, motor vehicle accidents resulted in the largest percentage of TBI-related deaths.

-At McGowan, Hood & Felder, LLC, our experienced legal team understands the profound impact a traumatic brain injury can have on an accident victim’s life – and the lives of the victim’s family.
+At McGowan, Hood, Felder & Phillips, LLC, our experienced legal team understands the profound impact a traumatic brain injury can have on an accident victim’s life – and the lives of the victim’s family.
 Suddenly, your loved one might not be able to walk or move normally ever again.
 He or she might even be unable to work in any capacity.

 The costs after a traumatic brain injury are astounding and can last a lifetime, depending on the severity of the injury.
 Many survivors of TBI benefit from in-patient rehabilitation centers that offer comprehensive physical, mental and speech therapy.
 Unfortunately, most insurance plans will not cover the entire amount of what could be a lengthy recovery period.